andrewjradcliffe/RecursiveTiles.jl/README.md

 This proceeds recursively, such that an arbitrary number of additional indices may be added by extending via `ExtendScheme` wraps.

-As it can be tedious to write out each `ExtendScheme` wrap, the `@scheme` macro is provided to facilitate this, such that `@scheme f g h1 h2 h3` is equivalent to `ExtendScheme(ExtendScheme(ExtendScheme(Scheme(f, g), h1), h2), h3)`.
+It can be tedious to write out each `ExtendScheme` wrap, hence, `@scheme` macro is provided to facilitate this, such that `@scheme f g h1 h2 h3` is equivalent to `ExtendScheme(ExtendScheme(ExtendScheme(Scheme(f, g), h1), h2), h3)`.